Individual Taxpayers: The Year in Review

 Health Care Tax Credit for Small Businesses

-Small business employers who pay at least half the premiums for single health insurance coverage for their employees may be eligible for the Small Business Health Care Tax Credit as long as they employ fewer than the equivalent of 25 full-time workers and average annual wages do not exceed $50,000 (adjusted annually for inflation).
-This amount is $56,000 for 2021 returns.
+Small business employers who pay at least half the premiums for single health insurance coverage for their employees may be eligible for the Small Business Health Care Tax Credit as long as they employ fewer than the equivalent of 25 full-time workers and average annual wages do not exceed $50,000.
+This amount is adjusted annually for inflation (e.g., for 2021 returns it was $56,000).

 Section 179 Expensing and Depreciation

-Under the Tax Cuts and Jobs Act of 2017, the Section 179 expense deduction increases to a maximum deduction of $1.05 million of the first $2.62 million of qualifying equipment placed in service during the current tax year.
-The deduction was indexed to inflation for tax years after 2018 and enhanced to include improvements to nonresidential qualified real property such as roofs, fire protection, alarm systems and security systems, and heating, ventilation, and air-conditioning systems.
+for 2022, the Section 179 expense deduction increased to a maximum deduction of $1.08 million of the first $2.70 million of qualifying equipment placed in service during the current tax year.
+The deduction is indexed to inflation for tax years after 2018 and enhanced to include improvements to nonresidential qualified real property such as roofs, fire protection, alarm systems and security systems, and heating, ventilation, and air-conditioning systems.

 Work Opportunity Tax Credit (WOTC)

-Extended through 2021 under the Further Consolidated Appropriations Act, 2021, the Work Opportunity Tax Credit can be used by employers who hire long-term unemployed individuals (unemployed for 27 weeks or more).
+Extended through 2025 (The Consolidated Appropriations Act, 2021), the Work Opportunity Tax Credit can be used by employers who hire long-term unemployed individuals (unemployed for 27 weeks or more).
 It is generally equal to 40 percent of the first $6,000 of wages paid to a new hire.
 Please call if you have any questions about the Work Opportunity Tax Credit.